Zoom Keyboard Shortcuts

 What's the difference between mute (Alt+A) and push-to-talk (holding Spacebar)?

-Alt+A toggles a persistent mute state that stays until you press it again.
-Push-to-talk is a separate, optional feature you enable in Audio settings that lets you stay muted by default but temporarily unmute just by holding Spacebar, automatically re-muting the instant you release it — useful for staying unobtrusive in a large call while still being able to interject briefly.
+Alt+A toggles a persistent mute state that stays until pressed again.
+Push-to-talk is a separate, optional feature enabled in Audio settings that lets you stay muted by default but temporarily unmute just by holding Spacebar, automatically re-muting the instant you release it — useful for staying unobtrusive in a large call while still being able to interject briefly without a manual unmute-then-remute step.

-Can participants use host-only shortcuts like Lock Meeting?
+Can participants use host-only shortcuts like Lock Meeting or Mute All?

-No — shortcuts tied to host or co-host privileges (locking the meeting, managing breakout rooms, muting other participants) simply do nothing or aren't accessible at all for a regular participant, regardless of whether they press the correct key combination, since Zoom checks role permissions server-side before allowing the action.
+No — shortcuts tied to host or co-host privileges (locking the meeting, muting all participants, managing breakout rooms) simply do nothing or aren't accessible at all for a regular participant, regardless of whether the correct key combination is pressed, since Zoom checks role permissions server-side before allowing the action to take effect.

 Can a regular participant start a recording without host permission?

-No — recording permission is host-controlled, and a participant without that explicit permission granted will find the recording shortcut does nothing at all, since Zoom checks recording permission server-side the same way it checks host-only privileges like locking a meeting or managing breakout rooms.
+No — recording permission is host-controlled, and a participant without that explicit permission granted finds the recording shortcut does nothing at all, since Zoom checks recording permission server-side the same way it checks host-only privileges like locking a meeting or managing breakout rooms.

 What's the difference between pausing a recording and stopping it?